Cape Breton University accepts the following methods of payment:

 - End-to-End Communication: You’ll receive detailed instructions and a reference code.

 There are no transaction charges from CIBC or from CBU.
+To make a payment, please go here.
 For more information on the program, please click here.

 To get a quote and payment instruction, please click here.